isabellafernandes27/githooks/tests/test-pre-commit/README.md

 4. **Non-Terraform files**
    - Adds documentation files.
    - Hook detects no `.tf` staged and skips formatting.

+5. **Deleted Terraform files**
+   - Adds `.tf` files and commits.
+Deletes that file and commits the change.
+   - Hook does not detect deleted `.tf` staged and skips formatting.

 ## Running the Tests